-The Workmans bar on the quays of the River Liffey has become the hangout for the skinny jeans brigade.
+The Workman’s Bar on the quays of the River Liffey (near Temple Bar) has become the hangout for the skinny jeans brigade.
 It’s an old-school pub turned hipster but there’s no gimmick here.
-Quality music, a huge whiskey range, and plenty of craft beers have made this place a winner.
+Quality live music, a huge whiskey range, and plenty of craft beers have made this place a winner.
 The quirky interior also helps.
 Note to bar owners: make your premises Instagram friendly.
 The food is awesome too.

 Pyg looks like a hipster convention any night of the week.
-Morning and afternoon on the weekends is just as busy, but with the handlebar moustachioed crowd drinking organic fair-trade coffees to nurse the craft beer hangover.
-But to Pyg’s credit, it’s a great place, full of cubby holes and consisting of different levels for seating, bar drinking and schmoozing.
+Morning and afternoon on the weekends are just as busy, but with the handlebar mustachioed crowd drinking organic fair-trade coffees to nurse the craft beer hangover.
+But to Pyg’s credit, it’s a great place, full of cubby holes and consisting of different levels for seating, bar drinking, and schmoozing.
 Outside there’s a fantastic seating area for watching other hipsters preen their feathers.